Terfeziaceae

-Family description
+Description

 Fruit-bodies (ascomata) are large, more or less spherical to turbinate (top-shaped), thick-walled, and solid.
 The asci are formed in marbled veins interspersed with sterile tissue.
 The asci are cylindrical to spherical, indehiscent (not splitting open at maturity), and sometimes stain blue in iodine.
 Ascospores are hyaline to pale brown, spherical, and uninucleate.

+Genera

+According to BioLib, Terfeziaceae contains the following genera:

-Habitat and ecology
+Distribution and habitat

-Desert truffles, as the name suggests, predominantly grow in the desert.
-They have been found in arid and semi-arid zones of the Kalahari desert, the Mediterranean basin, Syria, Azerbaijan, Iran, Iraq, Kuwait, the Negev desert in Israel, the Sahara, Saudi Arabia, Qatar, Libya, Spain, Greece, Cyprus, Hungary, Croatia, and China.
-They can be formed near Sunrose (Helianthemum) plants, but they are very rare to find and can't be cultivated (thus justifying their cost).
+Desert truffles have been found in arid and semi-arid zones of the Kalahari Desert, the Mediterranean basin, Syria, Azerbaijan, Iran, Iraq, Kuwait, the Negev desert in Israel, the Sahara, Saudi Arabia, Qatar, Libya, Spain, Greece, Cyprus, Hungary, Croatia, and China.
+As the name suggests, they predominantly grow in the desert.
+They can be formed near Sunrose (Helianthemum) plants, but they are very rare to find and cannot be cultivated (justifying their cost).

-Culinary use and commercial importance
+Uses

 Desert truffles do not have the same flavor as European truffles, but tend to be more common and thus more affordable.
-Forest truffles (genus Tuber) typically cost $1000 per kilogram, and Italian truffles may sell for up to $2,200 per kilogram, while Terfezia truffles sold as of 2002 in Riyadh for $200 to $305 a kilo, and in recent years have reached, but not yet exceeded, $570.
+Forest truffles (genus Tuber) typically cost $1,000 per kilogram; Italian truffles may sell for up to $2,200 per kg, while Terfezia truffles sold as of 2002 in Riyadh for $200 to $305 a kg, and in recent years have reached, but not yet exceeded, $570.
 Israeli agricultural scientists have been attempting to domesticate Terfezia boudieri into a commercial crop.